wasmerio/wasmer/README.md

                 ||     ||
 ```

 > There are many more available packages, such as `wasmer/python` or `quickjs`.
-[Create your own package](https://docs.wasmer.io/registry/get-started), or explore from the community: https://wasmer.io/explore
+[Create your own package](https://docs.wasmer.io/registry/get-started), or explore packages from the community: https://wasmer.io/explore

 #### Here is what you can do next: